Steven Beale: Early storylines

 Before his first screen birthday, Steven was central to storylines surrounding his parents and stepfather Ian, including a special week of off-set episodes filmed in Devon, where Ian discovered that his best friend Simon was Steven's real father and that he had reunited with Cindy.
 The love triangle between Simon, Cindy and Ian, and the events surrounding Steven's paternity dominated the soap during 1990; it has been described by writer Colin Brake as the year's "big story".
 Steven was written out of the serial after actors Nick Berry and Michelle Collins decided to leave the show.
 His exit aired on 27 December 1990, though in the on-screen events it was Boxing Day, Steven's first birthday.
 In 1992, Michelle Collins reprised her role of Cindy, and Steven was also reintroduced, played by a different actor, Stuart Stevens.
 On-screen, Simon abandoned Cindy and Steven.
 Ian traced them to a bedsit and brought them back to Walford, where Steven was brought up as Ian's real son.
 Steven was written out once again in 1996, when Collins quit for a second time.

-In the on-screen events, Cindy absconded with Steven and his brother Peter following Cindy's failed attempt to have Ian assassinated.
-Upon his return in 1997 – where Ian once again regained custody – Steven's role was recast to another actor, Edward Savage.
+In the on-screen events, Cindy absconded with Steven and his half brother Peter following Cindy's failed attempt to have Ian assassinated.
+Upon his return in 1997 – where Ian once again regained custody – Steven's role was recast with another actor, Edward Savage.
 As the character aged, his actor was given a more substantial role in the serial, Steven remaining with Ian following the death of his mother, who died in prison during child birth.
 Savage remained in the role until 2002, when he opted to leave.
 On-screen, Steven discovered that Ian had been lying about his paternity.
 He began rebelling, and was found to be the author of several mysterious poison pen letters.
 When he was caught, he demanded to travel to New Zealand, so he could meet his real father, Simon Wicks.
 A BBC source commented to the Daily Star, "Regular viewers will know Steven is a deeply troubled boy.
 But his unmasking as the poison pen author is going to shock everyone on the Square.
 The lad is almost inviting punishment.
 It's as if he wants Ian and [his stepmother] Laura to wash their hands of him.
 Could Steven be a new Nick Cotton in the making?"